 - U.S. birth certificate, showing filing date and issuing office’s seal; or

-- identity document (passport, citizenship id card, etc.)
+- Identity document with photo and signature (passport, national ID card, etc.)

 DNA (Deoxyribonucleic Acid) Testing Information